 This report assesses the impact of the UI as a whole on the state economy and the benefits generated by the university for students, taxpayers, and society.
 The approach is twofold.
-We begin with an economic impact analysis of the university on the Iowa economy.
-To derive results, we rely on a specialized Multi-Regional Social Accounting Matrix (MR-SAM) model to calculate the added income created in the Iowa economy as a result of increased consumer spending and the added knowledge, skills, and abilities of students.
-Results of the economic impact analysis are broken out according to the following impacts: 1) impact of the university's day-to-day operations, 2) impact of construction spending, 3) impact of UI Hospitals & Clinics spending, 4) impact of the university's research spending, 5) value of outreach programs, 6) impact of economic development, 7) impact of visitor spending, 8) impact of student spending, 9) impact of the university's student and employee volunteers, and 10) impact of alumni who are still employed in the lowa workforce.
+We begin with an economic impact analysis of the university on the lowa economy.
+To derive results, we rely on a specialized Multi-Regional Social Accounting Matrix (MR-SAM) model to calculate the added income created in the lowa economy as a result of increased consumer spending and the added knowledge, skills, and abilities of students.
+Results of the economic impact analysis are broken out according to the following impacts: 1) impact of the university's research spending, 3) impact of UI Hospitals & Clinics spending, 4) impact of the university's research spending, 5) value of outreach programs, 6) impact of economic development, 7) impact of visitor spending, 8) impact of student spending, 9) impact of the university's student and employee ing, 8) impact of student spending, 9) impact of the university's student and employee volunteers, and 10) impact of alumni who are still employed in the lowa workforce.

-The university helps students achieve their individual potential and develop the knowledge, skills, and abilities they need to have fulfilling and prosperous careers.
-However, the UI impacts Iowa beyond influencing the lives of students.
 The second component of the study measures the benefits generated by the UI for the following stakeholder groups: students, taxpayers, and society.
 For students, we perform an investment analysis to determine how the money spent by students on their education performs as an investment over time.
 The students' investment in this case consists of their out-of-pocket expenses, the cost of interest incurred on student loans, and the opportunity cost of attending the university as opposed to working.
 In return for these investments, students receive a lifetime of higher earnings.
 For taxpayers, the study measures the benefits to state taxpayers in the form of increased tax revenues and public sector savings stemming from a reduced demand for social services.
 Finally, for society, the study assesses how the students' higher earnings and improved quality of life create benefits throughout lowa as a whole.